-QUADRA ISLAND, Canada - The shiny "Michael Jackson," popular lately with fishermen, isn't Ed Jordan's first choice.
+QUADRA ISLAND, Canada- The glittery "Michael Jackson," popular lately with salmon fishermen, isn't Ed Jordan's first choice.
 Even the pink and yellow "Disco Party" ranks higher on his list of hoochies.
-But after hearing that another Campbell River fishing guide hooked a 32-pound king salmon on it, he's reconsidering.
+But he's been reconsidering after hearing that another Campbell River fishing guide hooked a trophy salmon with the lure named for the King of Pop.